 Q. Can I make a payment by telephone?

 A. No, we are no longer able to accept payments over the phone.
 For information about how to pay if you are enrolled in TMS, go to the TMS web site: http://www.afford.com/ Their education counselors are available 8 a.m. to 10 p.m. weekdays and Saturdays 9 a.m. to 3 p.m.
 EST.

 Q. When will I get my bill?

 A. If you register early you should receive a statement six (6) weeks before the beginning of the term.
 If you register within six weeks of of the term, bills will be sent biweekly.
-Please note that as of Summer, 2012 term all bills will be sent to your udmercy email address.
+All bills will be sent to your udmercy.edu email address.
 You may print your bill once you click into it.
 We will retain at least 6 months of bills for you to view and print.